A Dad Invented an App That Lets Parents Freeze Their Kids' Phones Until They Text Back

 Users open the app, type out a message, and send it.
 When the message arrives at the other end (recipients must also have the app on their phones), it sounds a loud alarm and locks the screen, unlocking it only when the recipient responds.

 Ben was happy to add the app to his phone.
-"It gives him the freedom to keep his phone on silent,” Herbert told Good Housekeeping, “but with the knowledge that I can get a message to him if necessary."
+"It gives him the freedom to keep his phone on silent,” Herbert told Good Housekeeping in 2017, “but with the knowledge that I can get a message to him if necessary."

 Herbert notes that while he designed the app for families, his friends quickly envisioned “grown up” ways they could use it themselves.
 “Their suggestions ranged from changing your order when your friend is getting the drinks in at the bar, to finding your phone when you've misplaced it at home, to work situations when you need to get hold of work colleagues quickly.”